last update:

 Halle, 1599

 In this view of Halle from the west, the river Saale is in the foreground.
 We see a large city with many notable buildings.
 On the left side of the image is the castle Moritzburg (“Die Moritzburg das Schlos”).
-The castle had been built in the late fifteenth century and was the residence of the Archbishops of Magdeburg from 1503 to 1545.
-In 1545, the Archbishop moved his residence to the newly built New Residence (“Das new gebew”) seen in the centre left of the view.
+The castle was built in the late fifteenth century and served as the residence of the Archbishops of Magdeburg from 1503 to 1545.
+In 1545, the Archbishops moved to the newly built New Residence (“Das new gebew”), seen in the centre left of the view.
 Halle Cathedral (“Der Thum”) is to the left of the New Residence.

 In the centre of the view is the Market Church of Our Dear Lady (“Unser lieben Frawen Pfarkirch”) and the Red Tower (“Der rote Thurn”).
 The Red Tower and the four towers of the church dominate the skyline of Halle to this day.
 The town hall and granary are to the right of the Market Church.
-Both buildings are only distinguishable from the surrounding houses by their names written above.
+Both buildings are only distinguishable from the surrounding houses by the names above them.
 To the right are three more churches (“Sanct Uldrich”, “Sanct Mauritz”, “Sanct Georgen”) and the city’s sawmill (“die brett Mühl”).

 Print depicting the brine spring and the workers making salt.